ahmetozantekin/Raspberry-Pi-Good-Morning-SMS/README.md

 Overview
 -----------------------------

-Raspberry Pi Good Morning SMS uses Python and various REST APIs to obtain Bitcoin prices, weather information, make clothing reccomendations, and then text me all of the information 7:00 each morning before I start my day.
+Raspberry Pi Good Morning SMS uses Python and various REST APIs to obtain Bitcoin prices, weather information, make clothing reccomendations, and then text me all of the information at 7:00 AM each morning before I start my day.

 Requirements
 -----------------------------